src-d/blog/content/post/difftree.md

 nodes."](../../static/post/difftree/hashes.png "A typical Git tree, with some files and directories.
 The names of the nodes are shown between double quotes, the first bytes of their hashes are shown in blue.")

-This means Git trees are [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree), the practical implications of us are:
+This means Git trees are [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree), the practical implications for us are:

 - *Files with different contents have different hashes*.
 This means it is pretty fast to know if a file has changed between two commits, as you only